MainulDip/iOS-study/SwiftLanguageTour/swift-basic-102.md

 print(implicitString) // Prints "An implicitly unwrapped optional string."
 ```

 Note: Constants and variables created with optional binding in an if statement are available only within the body of the if statement.
-But if created with "guard" statement, constants and variables are available in the lines of code that follow the guard statement.
+But if created with "guard" statement, constants and variables are available in the lines of code that follow the guard statement....

 * multiple optional bindings and boolean condition in a single if statement
 ```swift